bo2-mw3/test/README.md

 After that, make your own container with the command below.

 ```
-nvidia-docker run --privileged -it \
+docker run --privileged -it \
+           --gpus all \
            -e NVIDIA_DRIVER_CAPABILITIES=all \
            -e NVIDIA_VISIBLE_DEVICES=all \
            --volume=/tmp/.X11-unix:/tmp/.X11-unix:rw \